-Simultaneously, along with labmate Leah Rice, we are also exploring processing differences in CPs and PPs and what this means for aspects of Phase Theory.
+Finally, along with labmate Leah Rice, we consider how behavioural processing differences in CPs and PPs can inform formal aspects of Phase Theory.

 Coffee is great, and Tucson has a lot of quality roasteries (my fave lab equipment is our AeroPress).
 It's a great town for graduate students--you can cycle everywhere, and we have a really nice century ride every November.
 Sometimes, I go for runs along the 'river' path.
-I plan to take up rowing while I'm in Berlin, but we'll see if I'm coordinated enough.
+I sort of took up rowing while in Berlin, but I'm still unsure if I'm coordinated enough for it.